Welcome to my blog

 What to Expect for Apple’s 10th iPhone

-Eagerly anticipated, the new iPhone 8 coming this fall is Apple’s 10th anniversary edition of the iPhone.
 For its 10th edition of the iPhone first, Apple is expected to have a dramatic redesign.
 Since 2012, Apple has unveiled new iPhone editions in the first or second week of September consistently.
-Expectations remain that Apple will follow this schedule, announcing its new iPhone 8 in roughly 80 days from now. iOS 11, Rich Graphics and Augmented Reality (AR) WWDC earlier this month offered a preview of iOS 11 as well as...
+Expectations remain that Apple will follow this schedule, announcing its new iPhone model in roughly 80 days from now, which would be consistent with previous years' releases.

 How To Find an Old Password Using Keychain Access

-Retrieving an old password that you have forgotten may seem difficult at first, but in most cases, can be done easily if you are using Mac OS X Keychain.
-Whether you need access to an old password or you’re helping a friend or family member, it helps to know how to retrieve an old password on your Mac.
-It’s easy to forget old passwords you have not used in a while.
-Maybe you got a request like this: “I have to get into my old email account, but I cannot...
+Whether you need access to an old password or you're helping a friend or family member, it's helpful to know how to retrieve an old password on your Mac.
+It's easy to forget old passwords you haven't used in a while.
+Maybe you got a request like this: "I forgot my password for that old account" or "Can you help me reset the password for my grandma's email?"
+Knowing how to recover old passwords can save time and effort, especially when dealing with sensitive information.

 APFS: Apple's new file system for Macs